startupjs/startupjs/packages/react-sharedb/README.md

 You don't need to install anything if you are in a StartupJS project.

+If you want to use `react-sharedb` separately from StartupJS in a pure React project, refer to the following [issue](https://github.com/startupjs/startupjs/issues/529).
+You'll also need to manually setup the `sharedb` on your server following its [readme](https://github.com/share/sharedb) instructions.

 ## Usage with Hooks

 [Hooks syntax documentation](/packages/react-sharedb-hooks)